 The SQL statements

-UPDATE, as well user-defined function or method invocations, embedded in application programs operate on a set of rows in a table or view in exactly the same way as in interactive SQL.
+UPDATE, as well as user-defined functions or method invocations, embedded in application programs operate on a set of rows in a table or view in exactly the same way as in interactive SQL.

-Host variables may be used in the statements to supply values or set search conditions.
-Host variables may be used as routine parameters.
+Host variables may be used in the statements to supply values or set search conditions, and host variables may be used as routine parameters.